postatum/dealerships_sales_forecasting/README.md

 - Phone - Phone number of the purchaser
 - Dealer Region - Geographic region of the dealer

-## Syntetic Additions
+## Synthetic Additions
 Along with the base dataset, we have chosen to include additional features to enhance the dataset focused on real-world metrics.
+The features we added are completely synthetic, they do not represent the actual data and are not related to it.
+The only purpose they serve is making data richer.

 After much consideration, we have chosen to add the following features:
 - Family Size - size of the purchasers family as that is a key buying consideration
 - Gas Milage - Fuel efficiency is one of the top 5 decision factors when buying a vehicle
 - Crash Test Score - Along with fuel efficiency, safety rating of a vehicle is a strong driver of purchasing decision